jberkenbilt/qfs/README.md

   above.
 Using the local copy of the repository's database makes it safe to run multiple push operations in succession without doing an intervening pull, enabling conflict detection to work properly.
 This is discussed in more detail below.
 * Store the diff as `.qfs/push`.
-In addition to be informational, this may be included in a local tar file if requested, and it also indicates that a push has been done without a pull.
+The presence of this file, in addition to being informational, indicates that a push has been done without a pull.
+You can detect this file on login and use it to trigger a reminder to do a `qfs pull`.
 * Create a working repository database by loading the repository's copy of its database into memory.
   If the metadata on the repository database matches the local copy, load the local copy.
 * Perform conflict checking